sami-bre/color_picker_app/README.md

 This repository contains the android studio project files (so that anyone interested could build the app on their machine) as well as the complete release version of the app for android. (so that anyone can install it on their device and have some fun :)

+I apologize beforehand for lack of annotation in the code.